Are you leaving MOC credits on the table? Find out by asking yourself a few questions

 It’s not too late to do reflective work on your quality improvement activities and have it count towards your 2022 MOC credit requirements.

 Many of us are involved in problem-solving/quality improvement (QI) work on a fairly regular basis.
 But how often do we spend dedicated time reflecting on these activities?

 Consider these guided questions below as a prompt to document all the great QI work you are engaged in.
 Split in to two sections — assess and act — this short activity is meant to encourage reflection and then support how to capture your QI work for Maintenance of Certification (MOC) credit.

 The Royal College is putting a new emphasis on QI in its MOC Program.
 New guidance and information on continuous quality improvement (CQI) are available to support Royal College Fellows and specialists with this shift in focus.

-Visit the new Essential Guidance for Quality Improvement webpage to find introductory information about continuous quality improvement (CQI) and how to report CQI activities in the existing MOC Framework.
+Visit the new Essential Guidance for Quality Improvement webpage to find introductory information about continuous quality improvement (CQI), how to start a QI initiative using a systematic approach and practical tools, as well as how to report QI activities in the existing MOC framework.

 What did I do last year?

 When working at a fast pace, with a lot of competing priorities, it can be hard to know what you did last week — let alone last year!
 To kick-start your reflection, spend some time in quiet contemplation.
 Think back to the highs-and-lows of your year.